Behind the Scenes

 Committee on Constitutional Business (CCB)

-The CCB provides advice to the Stated Clerk and the Assembly concerning questions or overtures from presbyteries affecting the Constitution of the PCA or proposed amendments to it.
+Provides advice to the Stated Clerk and the Assembly concerning questions or overtures from presbyteries affecting the Constitution of the PCA or proposed amendments to it

 Presbytery Clerk Support